I come from the field of and I am interested in

 Quantum computers are expected to soon solve highly complex computational tasks extremely quickly.
 They therefore already pose a threat to current encryption algorithms.
 In the research project QuaSiModO (Quantum-Safe VPN Modules and Operation Modes), new quantum-resistant algorithms were studied, tested and implemented in VPN standards and VPN implementations.

-genua was the coordinator of the collaboration; project partners included ADVA Optical Networking SE, the Ludwig-Maximilians-University Munich as well as Fraunhofer AISEC.
+genua is the coordinator of the collaboration; project partners include ADVA Optical Networking SE, the Ludwig-Maximilians-University Munich as well as Fraunhofer AISEC

-The project was funded by the Federal Ministry of Education and Research.
+The project expired 2022 and was supported by the German Federal Ministry of Education and Research.

 RiskViz